 We have established stringent controls and procedures for cash flows within our organization.
 Each transfer of cash between our Cayman Islands holding company and a subsidiary, the VIE or its subsidiaries is subject to internal approval.
 The cash inflows of the Cayman Islands holding company were primarily generated from the proceeds we received from our initial public offering of ADSs and other financing activities.
-For the years ended December 31, 2019, 2020 and 2021, the Cayman Islands holding company provided capital contributions of RMB469.2 million, RMB625.0 million and RMB25.9 million (US\$4.1 million), respectively, to our subsidiaries.
-For the years ended December 31, 2019, 2020 and 2021, the VIE received net debt financing of nil, nil and RMB93.0 million (US\$14.6 million) from our WFOE, respectively.
-For the years ended December 31, 2019, 2020 and 2021, our WFOE received RMB190.4 million, RMB313.7 million and RMB236.4 million (US\$37.1 million), respectively, from the VIE, which represented purchase of inventories, logistics services and promotion services.
-For the years ended December 31, 2019, 2020 and 2021, no assets other than cash were transferred between the Cayman Islands holding company and a subsidiary, the VIE or its subsidiaries, no subsidiaries paid dividends or made other distributions to the holding company, and no dividends or distributions were paid or made to U.S. investors.
+For the years ended December 31, 2020, 2021 and 2022, the Cayman Islands holding company provided capital contributions of RMB625.0 million, RMB25.9 million and nil, respectively, to our subsidiaries.
+For the years ended December 31, 2020, 2021 and 2022, the VIE received net debt financing of nil, RMB93.0 million and nil from our WFOE, respectively.
+For the years ended December 31, 2020, 2021 and 2022, our WFOE received RMB313.7 million, RMB236.4 million and RMB217.8 million (US\$31.6 million), respectively, from the VIE, which represented purchase of inventories, logistics services, promotion services and others.
+For the years ended December 31, 2020, 2021 and 2022, no assets other than cash were transferred between the Cayman Islands holding company and a subsidiary, the VIE or its subsidiaries, no subsidiaries paid dividends or made other distributions to the holding company, and no dividends or distributions were paid or made to U.S. investors.
 We currently intend to retain most, if not all, of our available funds and any future earnings to operate and expand our business.
 See "Item 8.
 Financial Information-A. Consolidated Statements and Other Financial Information-Dividend Policy."
 However, If our PRC subsidiaries declare and distribute profits to us, such payments will be subject to withholding tax, which will increase our tax liability and reduce the amount of cash available to our company.
 For more information on related risks, please see "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Doing Business in China-We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material and adverse effect on our ability to conduct our business."
 For PRC and United States federal income tax considerations of an investment in our ADSs, see "Item 10.
 Additional Information-E. Taxation."

 The VIE may transfer cash to our WFOE by paying service fees according to the contractual arrangements.
-For the years ended December 31, 2019, 2020 and 2021, no service fees were paid by the VIE to our WFOE.
+For the years ended December 31, 2020, 2021 and 2022, no service fees were paid by the VIE to our WFOE.
 For details of the financial position, cash flows and results of operations of the VIE, see "Item 3.
 Key Information-Permissions or Filings Required from the PRC Authorities for Our Operation and Offshore Offerings-Financial Information Related to the VIE."
 We plan to determine the amount of service fee with the VIE and its shareholders through bona fide negotiation, and settle fees under the contractual arrangements accordingly in the future.